Rulers

 Congo (Kinshasa): In the gubernatorial election in the provincial assembly of Kwilu, Philippe Akamituna Ndolo (Congolese National Congress) is elected with 28 votes, defeating Donald Sindani Kandambu (11), Steve Mabiku Kilumbu (5), and Rombeau Fumany Gymbadi (2).
 In Nord-Ubangi, Jean-Bosco Kotongo Anfio Bato (Sacred Union) is elected with 11 votes, defeating Marie-Claire Kengo Wa Dondo (7) and incumbent Malo Mobutu Ndimba (0).

 Georgia: Badra Gunba is sworn in as president of Abkhazia.
 On April 3 he appoints Vladimir Delba as prime minister.
-On April 18 a cabinet is announced with Oleg Bartsits as foreign minister.
+On April 18 a cabinet is announced with Oleg Bartsits as foreign minister and Said Gubaz as finance minister.

 Israel: Finance Minister Bezalel Smotrich withdraws his resignation.